 6 Avenues for Future Research

 This paper sought to show how combining two perspectives on group conflict, the bargaining perspective and the identity perspective, can provide a better understanding of the causes and consequences of group conflict.
 Doing so reveals several avenues for future research.
-The first avenue is to synthesize models of group conflict from the numerous disciplines that study it.
+The first avenue is to synthesize models of group conflict from the numerous disciplines that study it, as this paper attempts to do.
 Group conflict is an interdisciplinary research topic with scholarship in political science (Lopez and Johnson 2017), economics (Kimbrough, Laughren, and Sheremeta 2017), psychology (Böhm, Rusch, and Baron 2018), management science (McCarter et al. 2018), biology (Rusch and Gavrilets 2017), and evolutionary anthropology (Glowacki, Wilson, and Wrangham 2017).
 Each discipline emphasizes different causes and consequences of group conflict.
-A synthesis of perspectives from these distinct viewpoints could provide insights into causes of conflict and more effective methods to reduce it.
+A synthesis of perspectives from these distinct viewpoints could provide insights into causes of conflict and more effective methods to reduce it, and we need more of these exercises to understand and resolve conflict.

 The second avenue is to further consider the role that collective action problems play in group conflict.
 As we saw with farmer-pastoralist conflict and as has been written about by Fearon and Laitin (1996) and Sambanis and Shayo (2013), among others, peace can be derailed by a small set of group members who refuse to “play ball” with the other side.
 Without the ability to compel cooperative behavior from group members, groups cannot credibly commit to honor negotiated agreements.
 This points to within-group collective action problems as the driver of some between-group commitment problems.
 Peace is a public good: group members must forego behaviors that benefit them individually for peace to be achieved, but once achieved all group members enjoy its benefits whether or not they bore its costs.